Origin Australian Labradoodle History: Discover the Roots of Doodle Breeds

 Read Time: 775 words - 3 minute read

 The Australian Labradoodle has a strong drive to bond with humans and is proven to be a loyal and loving companion.
-While they enjoy a walk around the block, a hike in the forest, or game of fetch, they are just as happy laying at your feet while you work on your computer.
+While they enjoy a walk around the block, a hike in the forest, or a game of fetch, they are just as happy lying at your feet while you work on your computer.
 Let them ride shotgun to get coffee, and they are glad just to be with you.
 Whether cuddling on the couch or following you around in the garden, they are in their happy place.

 The Aussie Doodle